sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Rails_Development/_index.md

 #### Windows

 We highly recommend that users install Rails via [Rails Installer](http://railsinstaller.org/en).
-It will properly install a compatible PortableGit that works with our git support, as well as Ruby, Rails and DevKit so that native gem installation works properly.
+It will properly install a compatible PortableGit that works with our git support, as well as Ruby, Rails, and DevKit, so that native gem installation works properly.

 ### Creating/Importing a Rails Project

 #### Creating a project using the new-project wizard

 The Rails project wizard can be accessed through multiple locations in the workspace.
 A project can be created through the File->New->Rails Project, or by right-clicking the 'Project Explorer' or the 'App Explorer' and select New->Rails Project.

 ![rails_project_wizard](/Images/appc/download/attachments/30083026/rails_project_wizard.png)

 #### Importing a Rails Project

-To import a rails project (whether created inside the IDE previously, or outside the IDE on the command line), you can use the Rails Project Wizard as outlined above - but simply point it at the existing rails project root.
-It will detect that files exist and will not run the rails generator over top the existing files.
+To import a rails project (whether created inside the IDE previously or outside the IDE on the command line), you can use the Rails Project Wizard as outlined above - but point it at the existing rails project root.
+It will detect that files exist and will not run the rails generator over top of the existing files.
 You can also explicitly state that the generator not be run in case that detection fails.

 ### Editing